School of Nursing

 - A minimum undergraduate cumulative grade point average of 3.0 on a 4.0 scale, or a B average

-- An undergraduate course in introductory statistics that includes descriptive and inferential statistics completed within the past five years
+- An undergraduate course in introductory Statistics that includes descriptive and inferential statistics completed within the past five years with a grade of B- or better

 - An undergraduate course in total health assessment